gdiegel/writing-public/custom_assertions.md

 ## Advanced usage

-Placing the entry method directly in your domain class allows the creation of a fluent and expressive testing DSL like [the following][4]:
+Placing the entry method directly in your domain class allows the creation of a fluent and expressive testing DSL like the following:

 ```java
 given(PGP_SERVICE.accounts().$("PW-fBpQR7FGQEal4L356oy2rA").pgp().owned().publickeys().latest())